plaf2000/tytalb/README.md

                         Whether to include the relative path in the output file name (default = False).
 If two filenames are not unique, this will
                         be done automatically.
 ```
+## Label mapping/correction

 the `-l` or `--label-settings` allow to easily manage different labels without the need to delete or rename folders or move their contents.

+The mapping to new labels is made by the following steps:
+1. Cleaning
+    1. Strip
+    1. Single white space
+    1. Lowercase
+1. Substitute
+1. Map

 You can use the `"map"` attribute to map the labels you have inside the provided tables to new labels.
 For example
 ```json